-As we are heading towards a more digital way of life, which is full of computerized data.
+We are heading towards a more digital way of life, full of computerized data.
 It is no doubt that the hard disk is among the most important components of our system.

-Along with all other data, the disk, in fact, holds our computer’s operating system.
-Therefore, if we use a low-capacity hard drive, no matter how powerful the other components might be, the boot system will still run slower.
+The disk holds our computer’s operating system along with all other data.
+Therefore, no matter how powerful the other components might be, the boot system will still run slower if we use a low-capacity hard drive.

-List of Top Free Tools To Run SSD Speed Test and Check Hard Drive Performance
+Best Free SSD Speed Test and Check Hard Drive Performance

-You can use these tools below to run SSD speed tests in Windows 10 or run disk benchmarking to get your SSD results.
-Just pick any of the below tools according to your operating system need, which will suit you better.
+You can use these tools below to run SSD speed tests in Windows 10/11 or run disk benchmarking to get your SSD results.
+Pick any of the tools below according to your operating system need, which will suit you better.

 1. Crystal Disk Mark